VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**November 13th, 2024**.
+**December 11th, 2024**.

-The challenge for the next webinar is about inter-rater and intra-rater reliability.
-Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-11-13).
+For the next webinar, you are asked to pick the best visualisation of the year.
+Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-12-11).

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays